mohanarnav/Racoon/README.md

 # Racoon
-Development of an IoT project where data is remotely accessed from a microphone array and sound analysis is performed over the cloud.
+An IoT project where data is remotely accessed from a microphone array and sound analysis is performed over the cloud.